ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: support}

 The terms of the plan for the {{site.data.keyword.contdelivery_short}} service instance that is in the same resource group or org as the toolchain manages the use of some of the tool integrations ({{site.data.keyword.deliverypipeline}}, Eclipse Orion {{site.data.keyword.webide}}, and {{site.data.keyword.gitrepos}}) that are contained in the service.
 The error message indicates that the resource group or org doesn't contain the required instance of the {{site.data.keyword.contdelivery_short}} service.
 For more information about the terms of your plan, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

+## Can I create a toolchain instance from a template programmatically?
+{: #toolchain_create_prog}
+{: faq}
+{: support}

+You can directly call the toolchain creation page endpoint to pass all of the parameter values.
+For more information about these parameters, see [Toolchain Creation Page Parameters](https://github.com/open-toolchain/sdk/wiki/Toolchain-Creation-page-parameters){: external}.

+## Do I need a separate toolchain instance for each piece of work that my team owns?
+{: #toolchain_separate_instance}
+{: faq}
+{: support}

+You can define multiple pipelines within a single toolchain.
+However, if these pieces of work are unrelated and only share a definition repo, you can create them in separate toolchains so that you can administer them separately.

+## Can I create a toolchain template and then use it to create a toolchain for each piece of work that my team owns?
+{: #toolchain_template_create}
+{: faq}
+{: support}

+Creating a custom template is more work, but it ensures that all of your toolchains have the same structure.
+By using a template, you can quickly add toolchains in the future.
+If you’re creating only a few toolchains and a standard template exists that is similar to what you need, use that template and customize your toolchains after they are created.

+## I created a toolchain template that specified a particular tag and then created toolchains from that template.
+If I edit my template to change the tag are my toolchains updated with that tag?
+{: #toolchain_template_tag}
+{: faq}
+{: support}

+Because the template doesn't link to the toolchains that were created from it, toolchains that were created from the original template are not updated with the new tag.

 ## I updated information for a toolchain from a Cloud Foundry org, why don't I see my changes in the toolchain?